 Operators serving the education market typically only have around 190 days per year of work in this environment and thus vehicle investment would not be affordable or supply the rate of return within viable timescales.
-In the GM region there are school services which serve both in and outside of the GM outer boundary and may only dip briefly into the City region.

-Leeds City Council, in their CAZ proposals (before it was confirmed it would be cancelled) had stipulated a minimum of Euro IV Standard for vehicles engaged in the carriage of Leeds state school pupils either on home to school transport, or educational trips.
-Support has also been available for retrofit or purchase of compliant vehicles to meet the Euro IV standard.
+Leeds City Council, in their CAZ proposals has stipulated a minimum of Euro 4 vehicle for vehicles engaged in the carriage of Leeds state school pupils either on home to school transport, or educational trips.
+Support has also been available for retrofit or purchase of compliant vehicles to meet the Euro 4 standard.

-CPT would recommend such an exemption for educational trips to include schools, colleges and universities and open to both scheduled bus services and to coaches used for education purposes.
-This provides further detail to the educational exemption as detailed above.
+CPT would recommend such an exemption for educational trips to include schools, colleges and universities.